 - The remodel of the Ketchum Campus begins in the spring.

-- Forty seven students graduate from Community School, the largest class in the school’s history, eight of which go on to ski collegiately.
+- Forty seven students graduate from Sun Valley Community School, the largest class in the school’s history, eight of which go on to ski collegiately.

 - The Kemmerer Family Teaching Greenhouse opens on the Trail Creek Campus.

 - STREAM (science, technology, robotics, engineering, arts and architecture, and mathematics) is added to the school’s curriculum for grades K-12.